comp1100/comp1100.github.io/_sources/workshops/Week_5_reflective_practice_and_using_github.md

 ---

 > In this studio, we will investigate two different topics.
 First, we will discuss and use reflective practices based on the theories of Graham Gibbs, which is part of what you will need to do for each submission in this course.
-Second, we will give you some ideas for how we expect your Github repository to be used throughout the source.
+Second, we will give you some ideas for how we expect your Github repository to be used throughout the course.

 We will address the following activities and exercises: